richardlam4391/Data_Analysis_And_Visualization_Foundations/Excel Basics for Data Analysis/Exercise and Projects/README.md

-Many labs, assignments and projects are on the list of this folder
+Many projects are on the list of this folder
+### Title: Montgomery Fleet Equipment Inventory FA
+Date Completed: March 2025
+#### Core Tasks
+- Clean, organize and gather the data in raw stock market spreadsheets.
+- Use VLOOKUP and IF statements to make a dataset
+- Make pivot tables to summarize the data by the columns, which are sector and region.